View activity logs to audit actions on resources

 Which for this example shows that a stop action was performed by email@example.com.

 Authorization : Scope : /subscriptions/xxxxx/resourcegroups/ExampleGroup/providers/Microsoft.Web/sites/ExampleSite Action : Microsoft.Web/sites/stop/action Role : Subscription Admin Condition : Caller : firstname.lastname@example.org CorrelationId : 84beae59-92aa-4662-a6fc-b6fecc0ff8da EventSource : Administrative EventTimestamp : 8/28/2015 4:08:18 PM OperationName : Microsoft.Web/sites/stop/action ResourceGroupName : ExampleGroup ResourceId : /subscriptions/xxxxx/resourcegroups/ExampleGroup/providers/Microsoft.Web/sites/ExampleSite Status : Succeeded SubscriptionId : xxxxx SubStatus : OK

 You can look up the actions taken by a particular user, even for a resource group that no longer exists.

 You can filter for failed operations.

 You can focus on one error by looking at the status message for that entry.

 ((Get-AzureRmLog -Status Failed -ResourceGroup ExampleGroup -DetailedOutput).Properties.Content["statusMessage"] | ConvertFrom-Json).error

-To retrieve log entries, you run the azure group log show command.
+To retrieve log entries, run the az monitor activity-log list command.

 - Azure Activity logs can be used with Power BI to gain greater insights about the actions in your subscription.
 See View and analyze Azure Activity Logs in Power BI and more.